 Not accessible to persons with reduced mobility

 This tour is ideal for families.
-Kindly note that at least two adults have to be present per wagon.
+Minimum two adults per wagon.
 Dogs are welcome.

-Participants spend the nights on specially arranged camping sites.
-The caravan is equipped for 4-5 persons with one queen-size bed, 2 pull-out beds and one small bed for children, as well as a kitchenette with a sink, refrigerator, gas burners, dishes and silverware, table, chairs and storage space.
+Overnight stays on specially arranged camping sites.
+The caravan is equipped for 4-5 persons with one queen-size bed, 2 pull-out beds and one small bed for children, as well as a kitchenette with a sink, refrigerator, gas stove, dishes and silverware, table, chairs and storage space.
 Supplies for the week may be purchased at local grocery shops along the road.
-You may choose to arrive a day prior to the start date and spend the night in the caravan free of charge.
+You may choose to arrive a day prior to the starting date and spend the night in the caravan free of charge.

 Your caravan is drawn by a Percheron horse, specially trained for this tour.
 Percheron horses are perfectly suited for drawing heavy loads.
 Their strength and sweet nature make them ideal companions for your caravanning trip.
-Experience handling horses is an advantage but it is not required.
+Experience handling horses can be useful but is not required.

-Your caravanning trip is all about travelling light, basic comfort, shared sanitary facilities and mosquitoes – but also a unique holiday experience with horses and an escape from everyday life.
-Cruising through unspoiled landscapes, on paved roads but also in plain nature, without internet access, take advantage of this once-in-a-lifetime opportunity to let go and reconnect with yourself and your family!
+Your caravaning trip is all about travelling light, basic comfort, shared sanitary facilities and sometimes dealing with mosquitoes – but also a unique holiday experience with horses and an escape from your everyday life.
+While cruising through unspoiled landscapes, on paved roads but also in the middle of nature, without internet access, take advantage of this once-in-a-lifetime opportunity to let go and reconnect with yourself and your family!